 “This settlement reflects a substantial change in the conditions for people on death row in Louisiana,” said Professor Betsy Ginsberg of Cardozo’s Civil Rights Clinic.
 “We are grateful that officials have been willing partners on this, though we hope that they and other states will recognize how the provision of even greater access to exercise, recreation, education, religious worship and socialization is critical to the physical and psychological health of the people in their custody.”

 Researchers have found that the effects of this kind of extreme isolation can be similar to those of physical torture.
 As a result, the United Nations Special Rapporteur on Torture called for a ban on solitary confinement for more than 15 days in 2011.

 Civil Rights Clinic students have been working on this case since before it was filed in 2017.
 Several of these students went to Angola to meet with the named plaintiffs and the other members of the class to hear from them about their experiences in isolation.
-The students who have handled this case are Emily Margolin, Sarah McClellan Lekha Menon, Hasnaa El Rhermoul, Scott Miller, Stephanie Morales, Lindsey Rubenstein, Keegan Stephen, Meg Tiley and David Stillman.
+The students who have handled this case are Emily Margolin, Sarah McClellan Lekha Menon, Hasnaa El Rhermoul, Scott Miller, Stephanie Morales, Lindsey Rubenstein, Keegan Stephan, Meg Tiley and David Stillman.